hemanta212/blogger-cli/README.md

 # Blogger-cli
-A custom cli tool that can process programming blogs including jupyter notebooks, markdown files, and even any custom template.
-Write your blog in simple text, md or jupyter notebooks and then transform into blog post with mathjax, code support, google analytics, navigation, disqus support.
+A custom cli tool to process jupyter notebooks, markdown files and html files.
+Write your blog in markdown or jupyter notebooks and then transform into blog post with mathjax, code support, google analytics, navigation, disqus support.

 ## Why?